At-Home Diabetic Foot Care

 Corns and calluses can be lightly filed, but never cut into them or use any kind of medicated pads on them.
 The risk of serious collateral damage is just too high.

 Because diabetes renders feet more vulnerable to damage—and you’re potentially less likely to notice and react to that damage—you should take a few extra precautions to protect them.

 - Always check the insides of socks and shoes before putting them on.
 Shake out your shoes thoroughly.
 Make sure they’re free from foreign particles.

 - Always wear shoes, even indoors, to protect against scratches and punctures.

 - Change out socks and shoes if they become damp or waterlogged.

 - Don’t use heating pads, electric blankets, hot water bottles, or other external heat sources if your feet get cold at night.
 You may not notice a serious burn.
 If you need to, wear thicker socks (or an extra pair) instead.

 Manage Your Condition

 While it’s always good to be on the lookout for the unfortunate side effects of diabetes on the feet, the best long-term strategy is to keep the condition as a whole in check.
-Elevated, unregulated blood sugar levels are what cause the systemic damage, so by managing your disease well you greatly reduce the ongoing risk of problems.
+Elevated, unregulated blood sugar levels are what cause systemic damage, so by managing your disease well, you greatly reduce the ongoing risk of problems.

 - Work with your primary care physician to develop a comprehensive plan for your diabetic care.